Special thanks to Dense Breasts Canada for providing this section.

-- In ON, AB, NB, QC, PEI, women can ask the family doctor, “What does my mammogram report say about my density?”
+- In ON, AB, NB, QC, and PEI, women can ask the family doctor, “What does my mammogram report say about my density?”
 In most cases, the information is in the report.

-- In BC, MB, NS, this information is not shared with the family doctor.
+- In BC, MB, and NS, this information is not shared with the family doctor.
 Women must submit a request for their records to the screening program.